 The district is committed to ongoing, high quality professional development for all our teachers, teaching assistants and administrators.
 These programs are offered in the form of speakers/presenters, workshops, conferences and discussion forums.
-The district professional development committee, served by teacher and administrator representatives from every building and at the district level, collects feedback from the staff in the form of an annual Needs Assessment, as well as surveys after each Early Release Day and Superintendent's Conference Day professional development session.
+The district professional development committee, served by teacher and administrator representatives from every building and at the district level, collects feedback from the staff in the form of an annual Needs Assessment, as well as surveys after Superintendent's Conference Days professional development sessions.
 These data help inform the decision-making for the subsequent professional development, which is designed based on teacher feedback, administrators' perceived needs for their staff as well as best practices in the content areas and technology advancement needs.
-Ongoing training in areas such as SIOP/SDAIE for our ELL population, and RtI for our struggling learners supports our teachers in reaching the needs for all students in the classroom.
+Ongoing training in areas such as for our ELL population, and RtI for our struggling learners supports our teachers in reaching the needs for all students in the classroom.
 Opportunities to advance their technology skills allows teachers to remain on the cutting edge, with courses in Google Apps and SmartBoard training, as well as for software and web-based programs such as Castle Learning and Flocabulary.
-For the 2016-17 school year, staff will receive professional development in a variety of literacy strategies and intervention techniques, including RtI tiered strategy PD, SIOP/SDAIE model for ELLs, embedding literacy skills into content instruction, guided reading and literacy stations.
+For the 2020-21 school year, staff will receive professional development in a variety of literacy strategies and intervention techniques, including RtI tiered strategy PD, Academic Discourse for ELLs, embedding literacy skills into content instruction, guided reading, balanced literacy and literacy stations.
 Resources will include providing teachers appropriate materials for continued training, and trainers will be hired as needed using Title I funding.